Where are they now? Dutch Footballer of the Year award winners (since the award merged)

 Suarez signed for Liverpool in January 2011 and continued his excellent form in England, scoring 82 goals in 133 games.
 At the end of the 2013/14 season (which Liverpool should have really won) Suarez left the club and signed for Barcelona, where he has already won a number of titles including the Champions League and once formed a prolific goalscoring connection with Lionel Messi and Neymar.

-After registering 198 goals across 283 outings for the Catalan giants he’d left the Camp Nou for Atlético Madrid last summer.
+After registering 198 goals across 283 outings for the Catalan giants he’d leave the Camp Nou for Atlético Madrid.

 2010/11: Theo Janssen (FC Twente)